 Address: South Promenade Road, Seaside, Oregon 97138

-The Seaside Promenade is a 15-foot-wide paved walkway right on the beach that stretches from 12th Avenue to Avenue U. It was paved in 1920; prior to that, it was a boardwalk.
-With many fun things to do, the Prom is always busy all-year round; walkers, sunset strollers, cyclists, skateboarders, dog walkers, runners, and people in wheelchairs all frequent here.
+The Seaside Promenade is a 15-foot-wide paved walkway right on the beach that stretches from 12th Avenue to Avenue U. It was paved in 1920; before that, it was a boardwalk.
+With many fun things to do, the Prom is always busy all year round; walkers, sunset strollers, cyclists, skateboarders, dog walkers, runners, and people in wheelchairs all frequent here.